 John and Mia Form expect their first baby soon.
 Mia, collects porcelain dolls (a clear indicator that John should file for divorce).
 John bring home a rare doll that Mia had been coveting for some time.
 She names it Annabelle.
 Later that evening, just after going to bed, Mia hears a terrified scream from the next door neighbors.
 John runs over and finds the neighbors brutally stabbed to death.
 Unbeknownst to Mia, after killing their neighbors, the murderers hid in her home.
 The invaders stab Mia just before the male attacker is shot by the police.
 The other attacker, a woman, slits her own throat while holding the doll.

-The Form’s eventually learn that the killers worshipped in a demonic cult.
+The Form’s eventually learn that the killers worshiped in a demonic cult.
 How foreboding?

 Bumps in the Night